U.N. chief urges nations to 'act decisively' on Islamic State

 U.N. diplomats said that while carrying out air strikes in Iraq didn't raise any legal issues because the Baghdad government has requested it, the legality of bombing militant targets in Syria was problematic.

-In theory, the Security Council could authorise military action against Islamic State in Syria.
+In theory, the Security Council could authorize military action against Islamic State in Syria.

 U.S. President Barack Obama will chair a summit meeting of the U.N.
 Security Council on Sept.
 24 that will adopt a resolution on foreign fighters.
 Western officials say foreign fighters are among the most savage Islamic State militants, responsible for beheadings, torture and civilian massacres.